nrasch/nrasch.github.io/_posts/2020-09-30-agile-scrum-project-charters.md

 But what about the structure of the PC?
 Do we have to follow some stuffy format when writing a PC that would garner stern looks from our Waterfall brethren if we didn’t follow it?

 “Some project managers may be misled by the word 'document' in the definition and by the specific list of information in PMBOK.
 They fear that they do not have a project charter unless they have a specific document formatted with certain headings.
 The PMBOK® Guide does not mandate the use of any specific document format, and project charters can take many forms.
 Often the charter appears in the form of a free-form email or memo.”
-Source:  [PMI](https://www.pmi.org/learning/library/charter-selling-project-7473)
+[PMI](https://www.pmi.org/learning/library/charter-selling-project-7473)

 So it appears we can be rather flexible--even Agile, we might say--when creating a PC that meets our organizational and project needs.